NJ Division of Fish and Wildlife

 Myth: According to the Division of Fish and Wildlife’s website, their mission is to "…protect and manage the State's fish and wildlife to maximize their long-term biological, recreational and economic values for all New Jerseyans."
 Their goals include fostering a positive human/wildlife co-existence, maintaining fish and wildlife at stable, healthy levels and to protect and enhance the many habitats on which they depend.

 Fact: This state agency operates for the sole benefit of their constituents (hunters, fishers, and trappers), who represent less than 1% of the state’s population.
-DFW protects animals for hunters and trappers to kill, they manage habitats by burning and cutting to increase huntable animals, and they malign and promote negative attitudes about animals to garner support for lethal management objectives.
+DFW conserves animals for hunters and trappers to kill, they manage habitats by burning and cutting to increase huntable animals, and they malign and promote negative attitudes about animals to garner support for lethal management objectives.

 This arrangement has caused a conflict of interest because the state agency that could be protecting wildlife instead relies on revenue generated from their slaughter to insure its very existence.
 Mandated to provide "recreational" services to less than 1% of New Jersey’s population, the DFW acts more like a private hunting club than a state agency.